emard/esp32ecp5/README.md

 With web browser open [webrepl for web browser](http://micropython.org/webrepl), enter IP address of ESP32, enter password.
 Python prompt ">>>" should appear.

-From webrepl GUI upload "ecp5.py" and "jtagpin.py" (optionally also "uftpd.py", "sdraw.py",
+From webrepl GUI minimal upload is "ecp5.py" and "jtagpin.py" to root "/" or "/lib" directory at the ESP32.
-"wifiman.py", "ecp5wp.py", "ecp5setup.py" and edited "wifiman.conf" or
+Very useful are also "uftpd.py", "sdraw.py", "wifiman.py", "ecp5wp.py",
+"ecp5setup.py".
+Your passwords can be placed in "wifiman.conf" and uploaded to root "/" of ESP32 or generated automatically with "import ecp5setup".
-generate it with "import ecp5setup" if you want FTP server and roaming profiles read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with "gzip4k.py" tool) to the root of ESP32 python FLASH filesystem.
+For details about FTP and roaming profiles read below.
+Optionally upload some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with "gzip4k.py" tool) to the root of ESP32.

 If webrepl GUI disconnects immediatly, without asking the password, try to delete web browser's history, cookies, passwords and similar data, close web browser and